trandinhkhoa/crypto_exchange/README.md

     - "make" liquidity by providing orders for others to trade against.

 - misc.:
-    - bad code architecture -> I find it hard to write tests
+    - if it is hard to write tests, probably architecture was poorly designed
-        - I should be able to test Limit without initializing Orderbook, users
     - https://stackoverflow.com/questions/1222392/what-is-domain-driven-design-ddd/1222488#1222488
         - Rob Knight's answer
     - composition over inheritance ???